mengfan-ma/mengfan-ma.github.io/_pages/publications.md

 author_profile: true
 ---

-Note that in computer science conference papers go through a rigorous reviewing process, and are the main outlet for scientific work. (α-β) denotes that au­thors are listed al­pha­bet­i­cally - equal con­tri­bu­tion denotes alphabetical author order.
+Note that in computer science conference papers go through a rigorous reviewing process, and are the main outlet for scientific work. (α-β) denotes that au­thors are listed al­pha­bet­i­cally by the order of their last name.

 ## Preprints & Papers under Review